 Clear cache for each app individually

-Although the option to bulk clear your cached data on your phone, you can still clear cache for each app individually, if you really want.
+Although the option to bulk clear your cached data on your phone is missing, you can still clear cache for each app individually, if you really want.
 And here’s how to do that:

 - Go to Settings > Storage